LOT Polish Airlines Flight 165 (1978): Hijacking

-On 30 August 1978, Tiede and Ruske hijacked a Polish LOT Tupolev Tu-134 airliner with 62 passengers making Flight 165 from Gdańsk to East Berlin.
+On 30 August 1978, Tiede and Ruske hijacked a Polish LOT Tupolev Tu-134 airliner with 62 passengers operating Flight 165 from Gdańsk to East Berlin.
 Tiede, armed with the toy starting pistol, took a flight attendant hostage and succeeded in forcing the aircraft to land at Tempelhof Airport in West Berlin.

 Of the 62 passengers, there were 50 GDR citizens, 10 Polish citizens, a man from Munich and a woman from West Berlin.
 The passengers were given the opportunity to remain in West Berlin or to return to East Berlin.
 Not only did Tiede, Ruske and her daughter claim sanctuary in West Berlin, but so did another seven East Germans: a radiology assistant from Erfurt, a couple with two children and a couple from Leipzig, although the radiology assistant returned to East Germany the next day.
 The remaining passengers were interviewed and taken to East Berlin on a bus.

 Trial

-The West German Federal Government was very reluctant to prosecute Tiede and Ruske because of the West German policy of supporting the right of East Germans to flee oppression in the GDR.
-But the United States government had just spent years, finally successfully, persuading the East German government to sign a hijacking treaty.
-Consequently, the case was prosecuted in the never-before-convened United States Court for Berlin.
+The West German Federal Government was unwilling to prosecute Tiede and Ruske because of the West German policy of supporting the right of East Germans to flee oppression in the GDR.
+The United States government had successfully persuaded the East German government to sign a hijacking treaty.
+Consequently, the case was prosecuted in the United States Court for Berlin, with charges bought under the terms of The Hague Convention as incorporated into the laws of the United States, as the plane landed at a US Air Force base.

-Over the prosecutor's objections, US federal judge Herbert Jay Stern ruled that the defendants were entitled to be tried by a jury, a procedure abolished in Germany by the Emminger Reform of 1924.
+US federal judge Herbert Jay Stern ruled that the defendants were entitled to be tried by a jury, as guaranteed by the Sixth Amendment to the United States Constitution, a procedure abolished in Germany by the Emminger Reform of 1924.
 The case against Tiede's co-defendant Ingrid Ruske was dismissed because she had not been notified of her legal rights before signing a confession.
 Tiede was acquitted on three charges, including hijacking and possession of a firearm, but convicted of taking a hostage.
 The jury found Tiede guilty of hostage-taking, but not guilty of acts against the safety of civil aviation, deprivation of liberty and battery.
 The minimum sentence for hostage-taking was three years.
 However, Stern sentenced Tiede to time served during pretrial detention, about nine months.
 Stern accounted for Tiede's emergency situation and plight to face imprisonment in East Germany for attempted Republikflucht.

-Aftermath

-Two years after his arrest Fischer was released after the West German federal government had paid a ransom to East Germany.
-Ruske and Fischer married after his release in West Germany.